These shore excursions offer opportunities for outside-the-box activities away from the cruise ship for unusual adventures

-As cruisers become more sophisticated, they also look for more unusual things to do while off the ship – a way to really experience the cultures, surroundings and people.
+As cruisers become more sophisticated, they also look for unusual shore excursions while off the ship – a way to really experience the cultures, surroundings and people.
 This is where cruise lines have stepped up to the plate once again.
-Yes, there are traditional tours, but today cruise companies offer a growing number of unique options.
+Yes, there are traditional tours, but today cruise companies offer a growing number of unique options for untraditional shore excursions.

 Holland America’s “Dry Suit Snorkel” in Alaska allows guests to learn about the biology of the ocean floor in Sitka Sound.
-Guests wear their own street clothes under the “dry suit,” which provides warmth, buoyancy, safety and comfort.
-After being picked up from the dock, they are taken to a changing area and then head to Magic Island in Halibut Point Recreation State Park for snorkeling with a certified dive master.
+Guests wear their own clothes under the “dry suit,” which provides warmth, buoyancy, safety and comfort.
+After being picked up from the dock, they head to a changing area and then to Magic Island in Halibut Point Recreation State Park for snorkeling with a certified dive master.

 Explore more cruise-related articles and group itineraries by subscribing to the current issue of Leisure Group Travel today.